 Tips for Incorporating Probiotics

 1. Choose the Right Supplement: As mentioned earlier, opt for probiotic supplements with strains suitable for histamine intolerance.
 Read product labels carefully to ensure they meet your specific needs.
+Check out our guide on reading labels: ingredients to avoid.

 3. Start Slowly: If you're new to probiotics or have a sensitive gut, start with a lower dose and gradually increase it.
 This allows your body to adjust comfortably.